 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/open-standards-for-government/open-contracting-data-standard-profile

-- public sector organisations – buyers of goods, services and works
+- public sector organisations that buy goods and services

-- potential and existing suppliers of goods, services and works to public sector organisations
+- organisations that supply of goods, services and works to public sector organisations

 - members of the public

-OCDS includes specifications for how to identify buyer and supplier organisations, the items procured, and the process of procurement
+- identifying buyer and supplier organisations, the items procured and the procurement process